-If you opt for professional installation, the number of fire alarms your business needs (one, or more?), is often part of the service provided by a fire protection company.
+If you opt for professional installation, the number of fire alarms your business needs (just one, or more?) will often form part of the service provided by a fire protection company.

-Conversely, if you fit the alarms yourself you’ll need to decide this – in either case it depends on the size of the area to be covered, as well as the legal regulations concerning your specific type of business and premises.
+Conversely, if you fit the alarms yourself, you’ll need to decide how many you need – in either case, it depends on the size of the area to be covered, as well as the legal regulations concerning your specific type of business and premises.

-Some benefits of hiring a company for professional installation include the expertise they offer, as well as guarantees and call out services potentially, which can help to offer extra security and peace of mind.
+Some benefits of hiring a company for professional installation include the expertise they offer, as well as guarantees and call out services that potentially may be available, which can help to offer extra security and peace of mind.

 On the other hand, the cost- and time-saving benefits of installing a fire alarm system yourself may be appealing (if relevant) for some small businesses.

-On the fire alarms themselves, you should check that they meet British Standards (BS 5839 – the UK regulatory standard for fire alarms systems for buildings) and European (recognised by the ‘CE’ symbol) marks of approval.
+Regarding the fire alarms themselves, you should check that they meet British Standards (variations of the BS 5839 – the UK regulatory standard for fire alarms systems for buildings, for example) and European (recognised by the ‘CE’ symbol) marks of approval.

-The alarms tend to be fitted on the ceiling; although some may be able to be wall-mounted.
+Alarms tend to be fitted on the ceiling, although some may be able to be wall-mounted.
 Fire alarms should be screwed into place – they shouldn’t be glued, as if the glue gets into the alarm, it could break it and render it ineffective.

 Once the fire alarm has been installed in your premises, there are other areas of fire protection you could consider as part of protecting your small business.
 For example:

-Or, to compare quotes for business security now, fill in the form at the top of the page.
+Or, for more information based on your specific business needs, fill in the form at the top of the page to compare quotes for business security now.